Are you guilty of overcommitting?

-What good can we be to anybody if we are worn out from overcommitting ourselves?
+What good can we be to anybody, if we’re worn out from overcommitting ourselves?

 If you’re feeling overwhelmed with all that’s on your plate, try this for a week: pray, plan, delegate, and say no to the good for the sake of the better.
 Then see if you notice a change in your productivity.